matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 - The locally coordinated contract requires every node to coordinate their own private transactions.
 - The remotely coordinated contract is always coordinated by Node 1.
 Node 2 never acts as the coordinator.
+    - In this example Node 1 isn't participating in the private contract itself, it is only acting as the coordinator.
+This is a common pattern for notarized contracts where coordination is performed by a separate group of nodes.
 - The elected coordinator contract is coordinated by the currently elected leader.
 At any given time, either node may be the coordinator depending on the leadership election algorithm

 Since a Paladin node may be participating in multiple private contracts in different Paladin domains, it may be running coordinators for some contracts but not running coordinators for others.
 If the node never acts as a coordinator for one of the private contracts its sequencer only serves to submit transactions based on instructions from the coordinator (running on another node).